janfilips/blockchain-documentation-project/README.md

 # Step 5: Transaction verification

 For this we will be using Python NaCl to generate a public/private signing key pair: private.key, public.key which need to be generated before runtime.
 We will employ the cryptography using the Public-key signature standards X.509 for Public Key Certificates.

-xxx

 # Step 6: Basic contracts (P2P Protocol)